 Filler for the eyebrows

 The fat pad below the eyebrows becomes smaller with age.
 The brow flattens.
-By injecting hyaluronic acid and a neuromodulator substance, the brows can be brought into shape.
+By injecting hyaluronic acid and a muscle relaxant, the brows can be brought into shape.
 Laterally, the eyebrow can be lifted by relaxing the muscles and injecting.
 0.3 milliliters of hyaluron can be enough to give a fresh and youthful appearance.
-When combined with the neuromodulator substance, the results last up to 9 months.
+When combined with the muscle relaxant, the results last up to 9 months.
 Deep injections may cause temporary sensitivity of the eyebrows.
 In order to achieve permanent results, the patient’s own fat can be injected as an alternative.

 Filler against forehead wrinkles

 Hyaluronic acid creams or hyaluronic acid capsules cannot eliminate forehead wrinkles.
-Small wrinkles on the forehead are effectively treated with a well-known neuromodulator substance.
+Small wrinkles on the forehead are effectively treated with a well-known muscle relaxant.
 It relaxes the forehead muscle so that mild wrinkles fade.
-Deep wrinkles are effectively smoothed or eliminated two weeks after the treatment with a neuromodulator substance supplemented by a hyaluronic acid injection.
+Deep wrinkles are effectively smoothed or eliminated two weeks after the treatment with a muscle-relaxing active ingredient supplemented by a hyaluronic acid injection.
 During the examination it is determined whether a co-treatment of the eyebrows or the temples is useful for a harmonious result.
 For a safe treatment and a pleasing result, you should only trust experienced doctors.
 CenterPlast doctors have a detailed knowledge of anatomy and years of experience.
 Injection by non-medical personnel carries high risks.
 If complications are not recognized and treated immediately due to a lack of expertise on the part of the injector, permanent damage can remain.
 In good hands, fillers are an effective and safe treatment for forehead wrinkles.

 Filler for the temples